iamsrp/dexter/README.md

 # Dexter

 A voice controlled assistant, akin to Google Home and Alexa.
+Dexter's your right hand man (in theory).

 This is very much a toy project and should be considered work in progress right now.
 It kinda works for me; it might for you too.